When Is It Time To Replace Your Hot Tub Cover?

 All Ideal Spa Covers have mold and mildew inhibitors built into the vinyl to prevent foul odors from invading the hot tub.
-On the other hand, a stinky cover will deposit stinky, dirty water into the hot tub when the cover is removed as contaminated water from the cover drains into the hot tub.
+A stinky cover will deposit moldy, dirty water into the hot tub when its removed.
 Who wants to bathe in this?

 If the spa cover has broken locks, it is no longer considered to be an ASTM child-safe hot tub cover.
 Your homeowner’s insurance may require that you have a lockable cover for proper insurance coverage.
 Getting a replacement hot tub cover may be necessary.